Science Learning Hub logo

-• In 2017, Lower Hutt business Flight Plastics opened New Zealand’s first PET plastic wash and recycling plant.
+In 2017, Lower Hutt business Flight Plastics opened New Zealand’s first PET plastic wash and recycling plant.
 Flight Plastics turns the recycled plastic into RPET flakes and uses the flakes to make new food-grade packaging.
+In 2021 the Pact Group acquired Flight Plastics and continues it's work under the name Pact Packaging.

-In this activity, students use Hub resources to design and operate their own PET plastic wash and recycling plant, loosely based on the Flight Plastics process.
+In this activity, students use Hub resources to design and operate their own PET plastic wash and recycling plant, loosely based on the Pact Packaging process.

 By the end of this activity, students should be able to: